 Teenager Refusing Visitation

-As stated above, if your child is a teenager and is refusing visitation, and your ex-spouse is not behind it, then the situation is much more difficult.
+As stated above, if your child is a teenager refusing visitation, and your ex-spouse is not behind it, the situation is much more difficult.
 Courts give some discretion to older children regarding visitation.
 As your child grows older, it becomes much more unlikely that the court will attempt to enforce visitation.
 The court will ascertain the reason your child is refusing visitation, and if the reasons are sound, then the court may take no further steps to enforce visitation.

 Child Visitation Order Modification